yext/search-ui-react/README.md

 ```
 The command will work with Yarn so long as NPM 6+ is installed on the machine.

-Once the library and its peer dependencies are installed, the components can be rendered using React by placing them inside the `SearchHeadlessProvider`. `SearchHeadlessProvider` requires a `SearchHeadless` instance, which is created using `provideHeadless(...)` with the appropriate credentials:
+Once the library and its peer dependencies are installed, our React Components should be nested inside the `SearchHeadlessProvider`. `SearchHeadlessProvider` requires a `SearchHeadless` instance, which is created using `provideHeadless(...)` with the appropriate credentials:

 ```tsx
 import { provideHeadless, SearchHeadlessProvider } from '@yext/search-headless-react';